dotnet/docs/docs/machine-learning/reference/ml-net-cli-reference.md

 You can generate those assets from your own datasets without coding by yourself, so it also improves your productivity even if you already know ML.NET.

-Currently, the ML Tasks supported by the ML.NET CLI are:
+Currently, the following ML Tasks are supported by the ML.NET CLI:

 - `binary-classification`
 - `multiclass-classification`